Dusseldorf, Germany

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Dusseldorf is to use online rental platforms such as ImmobilienScout24 or WG-Gesucht.
 These websites allow you to search for apartments, houses, and rooms for rent in Dusseldorf.
 You can also use the classifieds section of local newspapers or websites such as Craigslist to find rental listings.
 Additionally, you can contact local real estate agents who specialize in rental properties in Dusseldorf.
-Finally, you can also ask friends and family who live in the area if they know of any available rental properties," said one expat in Dusseldorf.
+Finally, you can also ask friends and family who live in the area if they know of any available rental properties," explained one expat living in Dusseldorf, Germany.

 What is a typical expat home or apartment like in Dusseldorf?

 "Expat homes and apartments in Dusseldorf are typically modern and spacious, with plenty of natural light.
 Many apartments come with balconies or terraces, offering stunning views of the city.
 Expat homes and apartments are usually well-equipped with all the necessary amenities, such as washing machines, dishwashers, and air conditioning.
-Most apartments also come with a parking space, making it easy to get around the city," said one expat who made the move to Dusseldorf.
+Most apartments also come with a parking space, making it easy to get around the city," explained one expat living in Dusseldorf, Germany.

 What is the average cost of housing in Dusseldorf?